mariomui/obsidianmd-templates/_template-saved-within-a-plugin-setting-tab/note-refactor-template.md

 > [!warning] Do not use this template with Templater plugin directly.
 It only serves as an external backup to the internal settings specified in Note Refactor.

+- [x] TLINE: This is an example of a improperly worded task.
+Task archiving template should have been linked. months later, i have no idea what this task means.
-- [ ] Is there a way to change the task archiving template so that I can add in local tasks?
+  - Is there a way to change the task archiving template so that I can add in local tasks? ✅ 2023-10-29
-- [ ] Is there a way to group up a task list by their first tag?
-This is so i can group up the archived tasks by their tag
+    - 🔑 The problem with writing quickly is the fact that I have no idea that we have task archiving template.